 — Students and employees who test positive for COVID-19 will need to isolate for at least 10 days.
 Students and employees who are experiencing symptoms and awaiting test results will need to isolate immediately.
 If the test result is negative, they no longer need to isolate.
 Faculty and staff should isolate at home, students living on campus will stay in isolation space on campus, and students living off campus will be accommodated with on-campus isolation space to the extent that the University is able.
 Individuals should not return to on-campus work or classes until cleared by a medical professional in accordance with CDC guidelines.

 — According to CDC isolation guidance, individuals who tested positive and experience symptoms can be with others after at least 10 days since their symptoms first appeared, after at least 24 hours with no fever without fever-reducing medication, and after symptoms have improved.
 Individuals who tested positive but did not experience symptoms can be with others after 10 days have passed since the date of the positive test.
 For those who experienced severe illness, your health care provider may recommend that you stay in isolation for longer than 10 days after your symptoms first appeared (possibly up to 20 days).

 During the semester, students who test positive or are exhibiting symptoms should immediately contact University Health Services, their campus health center, or primary care provider.
-Faculty and staff who test positive will need to report their positive status to their supervisor, so their unit can begin the contact tracing process, and self-isolate off campus.
-For more information about the University’s testing and contact tracing plan, read this story in Penn State News.
+Faculty and staff who test positive should self-isolate off campus and report their positive status to their supervisor and contact Occupational Medicine at 814-863-8492 so their unit can begin the contact tracing process.